-As with many democratic nations, Taiwan has laws that are designed to protect those within its borders to ensure fair and just treatment.
+This Newport Beach family law lawyers says that as with many democratic nations, Taiwan has laws that are designed to protect those within its borders to ensure fair and just treatment.
 Taiwan has a variety of customs (backed up by various laws and traditions) that protect The People.
 It’s one of the foundations of their modern society and government, stemming most notably from “三民主義,” or “The Three Principles of The People.”

 Modern Taiwanese are often paranoid about their identities being revealed after being the subject of public accusation.
 This means that, in media, peoples’ full names are not released and pictures of them will obscure faces through a mosaic.

 That is, unless you’re a foreigner.